dqops/dqo/docs/checks/column/index.md

 ### [sql condition passed percent on column](./custom_sql/sql-condition-passed-percent-on-column.md)
-A column-level check that ensures that a set percentage of rows passed a custom SQL condition (expression).
+A table-level check that ensures that a minimum percentage of rows passed a custom SQL condition (expression).
+Measures the percentage of rows passing the condition.
+ Raises a data quality issue when the percent of valid rows is below the *min_percent* parameter.